In this 2015 photo, a refugee from Iraq is comforted by her brother. (AP Photo/Muhammed Muheisen)

 Meanwhile, crucial health indicators in Iraq have worsened since the U.S. invasion, and even before that, since the 1990s, when the U.S. imposed economic sanctions that were devastating for the Iraqi people.
 The infant mortality rate increased 150 percent from 1990 to 2005.
 The World Health Organization estimated that 70 percent of Iraqis lack access to clean water and 80 percent lack sanitation, conditions leading to cholera epidemics.
 The lack of clean water and sanitation are particular concerns among Iraqi internally displaced persons (IDPs), many of whom live in informal settlements.

-The 2003 U.S. invasion displaced approximately 1 in 25 Iraqis from their homes, with fighting connected with the Islamic State contributing to additional displacement.
+The 2003 U.S. invasion displaced approximately 1 in 25 Iraqis from their homes, and fighting connected with the Islamic State, especially after 2014, contributed to additional displacement.

-The war has brought increased rates of illness and disease to Iraq, while displacing the very medical professionals who could have treated the sick.
+The war has brought increased rates of illness to Iraq, while displacing the medical professionals who could have treated the sick.

 (Page updated as of March 2023)